fairmanager-cordova/PushPlugin/README.md

-# Cordova Push Notifications Plugin for Android, iOS, WP8 and Amazon Fire OS
+# Cordova Push Notifications Plugin for Android, iOS, BlackBerry10, WP8 and Amazon Fire OS

 ---

 ## DESCRIPTION

-This plugin is for use with [Cordova](http://cordova.apache.org/), and allows your application to receive push notifications on Amazon Fire OS, Android, iOS and WP8 devices.
+This plugin is for use with [Cordova](http://cordova.apache.org/), and allows your application to receive push notifications on Amazon Fire OS, Android, iOS, Blackberry10 and WP8 devices.
 The Amazon Fire OS implementation uses [Amazon's ADM (Amazon Device Messaging) service](https://developer.amazon.com/sdk/adm.html), the Android implementation uses [Google's GCM (Google Cloud Messaging) service](http://developer.android.com/guide/google/gcm/index.html), whereas the iOS version is based on [Apple APNS Notifications](http://developer.apple.com/library/mac/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/ApplePushService/ApplePushService.html).
 The WP8 implementation is based on [MPNS](http://msdn.microsoft.com/en-us/library/windowsphone/develop/ff402558(v=vs.105).aspx).
+The BlackBerry10 implementation uses [BlackBerry Push Service](https://developer.blackberry.com/devzone/develop/platform_services/push_service_overview.html).

 **Important** - Push notifications are intended for real devices.
 They are not tested for WP8 Emulator.
 The registration process will fail on the iOS simulator.
 Notifications can be made to work on the Android Emulator, however doing so requires installation of some helper libraries, as outlined [here,](http://www.androidhive.info/2012/10/android-push-notifications-using-google-cloud-messaging-gcm-php-and-mysql/) under the section titled "Installing helper libraries and setting up the Emulator".